rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. If successful this will fail the build and not run the `bake` or `deploy` jobs.
 Don't forget to remove the changes that you made to your tests!

 #### Part 1b - End to End tests (e2e)
 > _Unit tests are a great way to get immediate feedback as part of testing an application.
-End to end tests that drive user behaviour are another amazing way to assess an application is behaving as expected._
+End to end tests that drive user behaviour are another amazing way to ensure an application is behaving as expected._

 In this exercise we will add a new stage to our pipeline called `dev-todolist-fe-e2e` that will run after the deploy has been completed.
 End to end tests will use Nightwatchjs to orchestrate a selenium webdriver instance that controls the web browser; in this case Chrome!